Stinky ‘corpse flower’ in full bloom in California

 The plant is one of the three corpse flowers expected to bloom within the next week.
 The two other flowers, nicknamed “Stunk” and “Stank,” should bloom in the next few days, Blackburn said.

+“This is the first time the Huntington is going to bloom total of three in one season, which is quite rare,” Tam said.
+“It is a surprise to see we have three all at once.”

-The Huntington is seeing more visitors than normal because of the flowers, she said.
+The Huntington is seeing more visitors than normal.
+More than 500 Huntington members flocked to the Huntington Library to view the blooming on Thursday night, Tam said.

-“The great thing about these flowers is they’re so unusual-looking and have this reputation for smelling really bad, it gets all kinds of people really interested in botanical science,” she said.
-“It’s just a charismatic plant.”
+“I’ve known about the corpse flower since the first time I saw it in 2009.
+So every time I hear about it about to bloom, I want to come and see it,” visitor Jeannette Hollyday said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.